 Near Livingston in Overton County, Tennessee — The American South (East South Central)

 Location.
-36° 19.983′ N, 85° 18.55′ W. Marker is near Livingston, Tennessee, in Overton County.
-Marker is on Bethlehem Road west of Monterey Highway, on the left when traveling west.
+36° 19.977′ N, 85° 21.232′ W. Marker is near Livingston, Tennessee, in Overton County.
+Marker is on Cookeville Highway (Tennessee Route 111) half a mile north of East Howard Road, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Livingston TN 38570, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Heart of Controversy (approx. 2½ miles away); Hartsaw Cove Farm (approx. 2.8 miles away); Camp ZollicofferOverton County Courthouse (approx. 3.9 miles away); a different marker also named Overton County Courthouse (approx. 3.9 miles away); Specialist 4 James T. Davis (approx. 3.9 miles away); Staff Sergeant Loval E. Ayers (approx. 3.9 miles away); Overton County Veterans Memorial (approx. 3.9 miles away).
 Touch for a list and map of all markers in Livingston.

 Credits.
 This page was last revised on December 17, 2019.
 It was originally submitted on July 13, 2019, by Mark Hilton of Montgomery, Alabama.
 This page has been viewed 298 times since then and 50 times this year.
 Photos: 1, 2, 3. submitted on July 13, 2019, by Mark Hilton of Montgomery, Alabama.